Sv443/BetterYTM/contributing.md

 > ### reloadTab()
 > Usage:
 > ```ts
-> unsafeWindow.BYTM.reloadTab(token: string | undefined): Promise<void>
+> unsafeWindow.BYTM.reloadTab(): Promise<void>
 > ```
 >
 > Description:
 > Reloads the current tab while preserving video time and volume and making features like initial tab volume lower priority.
-> The tab will be reloaded, whether the video element is queryable in the DOM or not.
+> The tab will be reloaded, whether the video element is queryable in the DOM or not, but without video time and volume restoration in the latter case.
->
-> Arguments:
-> - `token` - The private token that was returned when the plugin was registered (if not provided, the function will always return `undefined`)

 <br>